 - All students are encouraged to create a poster on their experience and participate in EPIC Expo in the semester after their experience.

 - If you are applying for an international internship, you MUST hold a valid passport that will not expire in the next year.
-If you do not have a passport, you will need to show proof of application at the time
+If you do not have a passport, you will need to show proof of application at the time that you apply.

 - *Please note that funding is provided in the form of a non-service fellowship award which is considered to be taxable income.